mogvision/ADL/TensorFlow/README.md

 EXPERIMENT="testRGB"
 CHANNELS_NUM=3 # grey->1
 python3 train.py --DENOISER Efficient_Unet \
                 --EXPERIMENT ${EXPERIMENT} \
                 --json-file configs/ADL_train.json \
                 --channels-num ${CHANNELS_NUM} \
                 --train-dirs 'path/to/train/folder1', \
                             'path/to/train/folder2' \
                 --test-dirs 'path/to/test/folder1', \
                             'path/to/test/folder2' \
                 --DEBUG 'False'

 ```
 **Data preparation**: If your directory has bad/unreadable images, remove those before the training.
 To do this, set --DEBUG 'True', and run the command above.
-It will give you the list of unreadable images.
-After getting the list, remove them and start training with setting --DEBUG 'False'.
+It will give you a list of unreadable images.
+After getting the list, remove them and start training by setting --DEBUG 'False'.

-**Models**: The denosier and discriminator mdoels will be stored at ```configs/ADL_train.json```
+**Models**: The denoiser and discriminator models will be stored at ```configs/ADL_train.json```

 ### Test
 Configure ```configs/ADL_test.json``` according to your tasks, then run the following: